theflair/theflair/_posts/2020-04-02-google coronavirus-website.md

 ---
 layout: post
-title:  "Google’s coronavirus website finally launches alongside enhanced search results"
+title:  "[update: India Specific Site]Google’s coronavirus website finally launches alongside enhanced search results"
 author: nikhil
 categories: [ google, general ]
 image: assets/images/google/COVID_19_Information___Resources___Google.png
 tags: [corona virus, google, outbreak, general]
 ---
+Google had launched a new <a href="https://www.google.co.in/covid19/" target="_blank">India specific Caronavirus site</a> containing Health Information, Safety and precautions tips, Data & Insighs and Resources to help.
+It also contains National helpline toll free numbers.
+The site also contains state wise caronavirus infected list.
+**[update ends]😊✌**

+**21 March, 2020**
 One week ago, President Donald Trump held a press conference wherein he claimed Google would be building a screening website for the coronavirus that would direct people to testing sites.
 As we learned in the following days, that wasn’t true.
 Google’s sister company Verily did launch such a site, but only for the Bay Area and reportedly it only offered tests to a very small number of people.
 Google, however, did say it would launch some sort of website and after a small delay, it’s here.

 Alongside the website and potentially more importantly, Google will start providing more enhanced information cards for people who search for terms related to the coronavirus.
 There will be information tabs for symptoms, prevention, global statics, and locally relevant information.
 It will look a bit like this: